Grade 9, Salary dependent on experience, in the range (£53,348-£60,022); Open ended contract. Potential option to work remotely.

-- Work within interdisciplinary teams and actively contribute to drug discovery projects at all stages.
+- Work within interdisciplinary teams and drive drug discovery projects at all stages, ensuring key milestones and objectives are met.

-- Lead hit validation to lead optimisation medicinal chemistry projects, to identify leads demonstrating appropriate pharmaceutical properties and efficacy in disease models.
+- Lead hit validation/hit to lead/lead optimisation medicinal chemistry projects through applying multiparameter optimisation, to identify suitable compounds demonstrating appropriate pharmaceutical properties and efficacy in appropriate disease models.

 - Oversee outsourced chemistry.

-- Candidates must be professionally qualified with a PhD in a chemical science related discipline or alternatively a BSc in a chemistry related subject with subsequent substantial relevant drug discovery experience in the BioPharma industry or similar.
+- Candidates must be professionally qualified with a BSc or PhD in a chemical science related discipline with subsequent substantial relevant Biotech/Pharma industry or similar drug discovery experience.

-- Demonstrable expertise in the concepts and practice of aspects of drug discovery
+- Demonstrable expertise in concepts and practice of all aspects of drug discovery, particularly in medicinal and synthetic chemistry design.

-- Demonstrate initiative, with good time management, organizational and communication skills.
+- Demonstrable strong initiative, and interpersonal, time management, organisational and communication skills.

-- An ability to work flexibly and to meet project milestones
+- A demonstrable ability to work flexibly and to meet project milestones.

 The DDU is part of the Wellcome Centre for Anti-infectives Research (WCAIR).
-The DDU has produced 3 clinical candidates since 2013.
-Over the last 3 years WCAIR has obtained multi-million pounds in grant income to found our activities and published over 85 papers, many in top ranking journals.
 There is a very interactive and open culture amongst WCAIR’s 170 scientists, with many collaborations between the different groups.
 There are also many opportunities for sharing and exchanging ideas such as weekly seminars, pizza lunches, 6-monthly symposia and an annual retreat.

 WCAIR and the DDU are embedded in the School of Life Sciences which has been consistently rated ‘5-star’ by the UK national Research Assessment Exercise.
 Dundee has twice been named ‘the best place to work in Europe’ in a poll of scientists conducted by The Scientist magazine.
-The DDU is housed in a state-of-the-art building with cutting-edge equipment and automation for drug discovery.
-You can go on a virtual visit of our labs here: https://wcair.dundee.ac.uk/public-engagement/projects/touring-a-virtual-lab/ and further details for School of Life Sciences facilities https://www.lifesci.dundee.ac.uk/technologies and support for staff https://www.lifesci.dundee.ac.uk/join-life-sciences-dundee/research-environment-community
+You can go on a virtual visit of our labs (https://wcair.dundee.ac.uk/public-engagement/projects/touring-a-virtual-...) and further details for School of Life Sciences facilities (https://www.lifesci.dundee.ac.uk/technologies) and support for staff (https://www.lifesci.dundee.ac.uk/join-life-sciences-dundee/research-envi...) .

 As an internationally diverse institution, we welcome job applicants from all countries and nationalities.
 The School of Life Sciences is proud to employ staff from over 40 different nations.